THE SILK MILL

 The Silk Mill will be CLOSED on Saturday 12 July for the RSA East Midlands Annual Conference.
 For more information on the event click here.

 The Silk Mill is reinventing itself for the 21st century and, through reviving the principles of the Enlightenment, expanding traditional perspectives of what a museum is and can be.
 We are developing the concept of STEAM in the UK – advancing STEM disciplines (Science, Technology, Engineering and Maths) to incorporate the element of Art, understanding that creativity is an intrinsic part of thinking, making and innovating.

-From September 2013 we will be inviting you to take part in an exciting community rebuilding project ‘Remake the Museum.’
-This project is supported with funding through The Happy Museum Project and will allow members of the public to become citizen curators, taking part in organised sessions, to help design and build new displays, furniture and fittings for the ground floor from scratch.
-Participants will learn new skills, meet new people and have a direct input into the future of one of the city’s most well-loved icons.
+From September 2013 volunteers have been invited to take part in an exciting community rebuilding project ‘Remake the Museum.’
+This project has been supported by funding from The Happy Museum Project and Arts Council England and has enabled members of the public to become citizen curators, taking part in organised sessions, helping design and build new displays, furniture and fittings for the ground floor from scratch.
+Participants have learned new skills, met new people and had a direct input into the future of one of the city’s most well-loved icons.

-The team will be made up of curatorial staff from the Museum, London-based design experts TILT and architects Bauman Lyons.
-The work will start in earnest following the second Derby Mini Maker Faire, when the museum will open regularly for this programme of activities.
+The team has been made up of curatorial staff from the Museum, our first ‘makers in residence’ TILT and architects Bauman Lyons.
+The work started in earnest following the second Derby Mini Maker Faire, when the museum has been regularly open for this programme of activities.

 Derby’s stunning Silk Mill building stands on the site of the world’s first factory and is the gateway to the UNESCO World Heritage Site.